nepali-prabhat/nepali-prabhat.github.io/src/content/post/intro-to-computer-systems-4-week-review.md

 draft: false
 ---

-[14513](https://www.cs.cmu.edu/~213/schedule.html) covers extensive aspects involved with systems programming.
+[14513](https://www.cs.cmu.edu/~213/schedule.html) covers extensive aspects of systems programming.
+It has been 4 weeks and I wanted to document my experience at this point.

 The course started with teaching how integers are represented in computer systems.
 It shows the limits where mathematical abstraction starts breaking.
-After that, it moves to machine level representations of program.
-The two labs, datalab and bomblab are fun
+After that, it moved to machine level representations of program.
+The two labs: datalab and bomblab were quite fun.

 ## Datalab
 Datalab gives us 12 programming puzzles and constrains us to only use certain bitwise operators (no loops, conditionals, etc).